alexking35h/acc/README.md

  * No support for `typedef`.

  * No support for variable length arrays (e.g., `int arr[x]`, where the size of `arr` is unknown at compile-time)
    \- this was added in C99.
-In ACC, the array-size declatation syntax is restricted to a scalar constant.
+In ACC, the array-size declaration syntax is restricted to a scalar constant.
    By contrast, C89 at least permits any scalar constant expression.

  * No support for expression lists, such as `int a = 3+2, 1` (since the _expression_ rule is left-recursive,